openproblems-bio/website/content/NeurIPS_2021/organizers.md

     Yale University with a specialization in machine learning under the supervision of Smita Krishnaswamy.

+-   **Robrecht Cannoodt** is a postdoctoral researcher in Saeys lab at VIB-UGent and a computer science consultant at Data Intuitive.
+    During his PhD, his research was focused mainly on unsupervised learning in single-cell omics, more specifically on trajectory inference.
+Robrecht oversees infrastructure development for building collaborative, scalable and reproducible pipelines using NextFlow and Viash.

 -   **Smita Krishnaswamy** is an associate professor of Computer Science and Genetics at Yale University.
 Her research focuses on unsupervised learning, using data geometry, topology and deep learning methods